uiua-lang/uiua/site/new_tutorial/Modules.md

 Using files as modules involves loading files from the file system.

 This website has a virtual file system.
-You can write to virtual files with [&fwa]().
+You can write to virtual files with [`&fwa`]().
 You can also drag and drop files from your computer into the editor to make them available to import.

 There is also a test module that can always be imported as `example.ua`.
 Its contents is: